m-depascale/ci24/Labs/lab02/readme.md

      - `score(self) -> None`

 5. **Agent_II:**
    - Description: Represents an alternative version of the AI agent using genetic algorithms.
+This agent play with himself for training, but this little boy needs lots of care and time (generations), please treat it well enough even if he will not look like the smartest boy!
    - Methods:
      - `_select_parent(population) -> None`
      - `_game(self, nim, population, states_0, states_1, moves_0, moves_1, player=0) -> tuple`